VoxelForge/VoxelForge/README.md

     * Nether Brick Fence Gate
     * Red Nether Brick Fence
     * Red Nether Brick Fence Gate
+* Ability to store books in bookshelves
 * Structure replacements - these small variants of Minecraft structures serve as replacements until we can get large structures working:
     * Woodland Cabin (Mansions)
     * Nether Outpost (Fortress)

 Technical differences from Minecraft:

 * Height limit of ca. 31000 blocks (much higher than in Minecraft)
 * Horizontal world size is ca. 62000×62000 blocks (much smaller than in Minecraft, but it is still very large)
 * Still very incomplete and buggy
 * Blocks, items, enemies and other features are missing
 * A few items have slightly different names to make them easier to distinguish